-This post is for the wonderful participants in my ‘Crochet Cuteness’ class at the Zero Waste Festival last weekend, and anyone else who wants to have a go at making their own amigurumi toys.
+This article is for the wonderful participants in my ‘Crochet Cuteness’ class at a previous Zero Waste Festival in Dublin, and anyone else who wants to have a go at making their own amigurumi toys.
 Here’s the little fella I made in his new home, my daughter’s doll house.

 The whole issue of sustainability and ethics in relation to fibres and fabrics is very very confusing and constantly changing.
 This article started as a paragraph in an article about ethical clothing but as I learned more and more about the area it was clear that it warranted its own article.
 I’ll keep updating thisContinue reading “Sustainable Ethical Fibres and Fabrics 2022”

 I’m starting to hear about more and more eco businesses in Ireland, which is such a great development.
 I appreciate that the cornerstone of zero waste is shunning new purchases where possible but sometimes we need to replace those essentials and if we can buy from a company that is doing their bit to ensureContinue reading “Ethical Sustainable Business – Fair Threads”

 I find buying sustainable, ethical shoes in Ireland an absolute nightmare.
 It seems that either you go for vegan plastic or biodegradable leather.
 I’ve know canvas shoes are in vogue at the moment and I’d happily chance a pair of canvas trainers in showery Ireland but not a pair of canvas pumps – too risky!Continue reading “Sustainable Ethical Shoes in Europe 2022”